College Panhellenic Council

 For additional information and registration details please refer to the Panhellenic Council website.
 Once you arrive on the site, click on "Recruitment"

-Participant's Right to Withdraw: If at any point throughout the Fall Formal Recruitment process you wish to not continue, you may formally withdraw from recruitment.
+Participant's Right to Withdraw: If at any point throughout the Rimary Recruitment process you wish to not continue, you may formally withdraw from recruitment.
 You simply need to find a Rho Gamma and a member of the recruitment staff to complete and sign an official form stating that she would like to no longer continue.
 If you withdraw from the process, you are eligible to seek out any of the below mentioned options for joining.